clearmatics/simple-safe/README.md

 Functionality:

-- 🚀 Deploy Safe Account
+- 🚀 Deploy a Safe Account
-- 📝 Build a SafeTx
+- 📝 Build a Safe Transaction
-- 🔏 Sign a SafeTx
+- 🔏 Sign a Safe Transaction
-- ⚙️ Execute a SafeTx
+- ⚙️ Execute a Safe Transaction
 - 🪪 Authenticate with Ethereum keyfile

 Benefits:

+- ✅ Runs in the terminal
 - ✅ No Terms of Use to accept
 - ✅ No Privacy Policy to accept
+- ✅ All commands can be scripted
 - ✅ No reliance on centralized services
 - ✅ No need for chain to be officially supported
-- ✅ Runs in the terminal
-- ✅ All commands can be scripted

 Pre-requisites: